okuuva/auto-save.nvim/README.md

     defer_save = { "InsertLeave", "TextChanged" }, -- vim events that trigger a deferred save (saves after `debounce_delay`)
     cancel_defered_save = { "InsertEnter" }, -- vim events that cancel a pending deferred save
   },
-  -- function that determines whether to save the current buffer or not -- return true: if buffer is ok to be saved
+  -- function that takes the buffer handle and determines whether to save the current buffer or not -- return true: if buffer is ok to be saved
-  -- return false: if it's not ok to be saved condition = function(buf)
+  -- return false: if it's not ok to be saved
-    local fn = vim.fn
-    local utils = require("auto-save.utils.data")

-    if utils.not_in(fn.getbufvar(buf, "&filetype"), {}) then
-      return true -- met condition(s), can save end
-    return false -- can't save
-  end,
-  write_all_buffers = false, -- write all buffers when the current one meets `condition` debounce_delay = 1000, -- delay after which a pending save is executed callbacks = { -- functions to be executed at different intervals
+  -- if set to `nil` then no specific condition is applied condition = nil, write_all_buffers = false, -- write all buffers when the current one meets `condition` debounce_delay = 1000, -- delay after which a pending save is executed callbacks = { -- functions to be executed at different intervals